IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_routing_table_route.rst

     (Required for new resource) The destination of the route.

-  next_hop (True, str, None)
-    (Required for new resource) If action is deliver, the next hop that packets will be delivered to.
-For other action values, its address will be 0.0.0.0.
+  action (False, str, deliver)
+    The action to perform with a packet matching the route.

   name (False, str, None)
     The user-defined name for this route.

+  routing_table (True, str, None)
+    (Required for new resource) The routing table identifier.

   id (False, str, None)